 Currently P4 Taksin Bridge-Petchakasem Pier is about 200 m from the Bang Wa skytrain station terminal station on the Silom line (in green).
 There’s a plan to link these two places with a skywalk for the convenience of commuters.

-The Blue Line (Line 3 on map) currently under construction will link the existing Bang Sue - Hua Lamphong subway line (blue with dotted lines) through the following links:
+The Blue Line (Line 3 on map) will link the existing Bang Sue - Hua Lamphong subway line (blue with dotted lines) through the following links:

 The Blue Line will eventually link to other mass rapid transit lines in other parts of Bangkok to provide an integrated network for fast and convenient travel.